kartoFlane/superluminal2/skels/common/readme_editor.txt

 	In case of problems, consult the FAQ: http://www.ftlgame.com/forum/viewtopic.php?f=12&t=24901&p=78739#p78739
-	Or in the editor's thread at the FTL forums: http://www.ftlgame.com/forum/viewtopic.php?f=12&t=24901
+	Or post in the editor's thread at the FTL forums: http://www.ftlgame.com/forum/viewtopic.php?f=12&t=24901